 If you picture living in a planned community full of amenities and happy neighbors, you’re probably asking yourself: How much are homeowners association fee (HOA fee)?
 Some studies suggest that you can expect to pay HOA monthly fees between $200 and $300.
 But the real answer is: It depends.
-Some HOA fees can drop to $100 a month and some can climb to more than $3,000.
-The general rule of thumb is the more amenities you have, the more you have to shell out in HOA fees.
+Some HOA fees can drop to $100 a month and some can climb to more than $6,000.
+The general rule of thumb is the more amenities your community has and the larger your residence, the more you have to shell out in HOA fees.
 But there’s more to it than that.
 This article will explore how HOA fees work, so you know what to expect.
 We can also help you find a financial advisor who will work with you to find the most affordable and livable options for you based on your finances and preferences.

 How Do HOA Fees Work and What Do They Cover?